 You can watch Parasyte: The Maxim now on one of the anime streaming services listed below!

 Neon Genesis Evangelion

 Neon Genesis Evangelion has some of the most striking animation and iconic scenes in all of anime.
-It's one I highly recommend in addition to its manga, which is one of the best manga of all time.
-The manga is an adaptation of the 1995 anime that has some notable differences, including its ending, but it was released first in 1994 because of the anime's production delays.
-The anime is the original source material, though, and it is one of the most influential series to ever release.
+It’s one I highly recommend in addition to its manga, which is one of the best manga of all time.
+The manga is an adaptation of the 1995 anime that has some notable differences, including its ending, but it was released first in 1994 because of the anime’s production delays.
+The anime is the original source material, though, and it is one of the most influential series to ever be released.